The Summer Hitlist

 The summer months are the best time to catch the rolling heather of Tresco’s northern outcrop at its best.
 Expect to find a carpet of pretty purple stretching far and wide as you heard towards the castles on the north coast.

 As the evenings get lighter, regular evening boat trips take place allowing you to supper off-island.
-Head to High Tide Restaurant on St. Agnes on Friday nights, or choose from multiple weeknights for a seafood feast at Hell Bay Hotel’s rustic Crab Shack on Bryher.
+Head to Bryher on Tuesdays, Wednesdays, Fridays (and Mondays as of June!) and eat at Hell Bay Hotel’s rustic Crab Shack or Fraggle Rock.

 Enjoy Al Fresco Theatre

-Keep an eye out for outdoor theatre dates – we welcome a couple of visiting performance groups during July and August to put on shows in the Abbey Garden or Sea Garden lawn.
-Bring a blanket, picnic, and take in the show.
+Keep an eye out for outdoor theatre dates!
+Every summer, we welcome visiting performance groups during July and August to put on shows in the Abbey Garden or Sea Garden lawn.
+Bring a blanket, pack a picnic, and take in the show - as well as the surrounding greenery and seascapes!

 Get out on the water…

 Kayaking, paddleboarding, sailing – long summer days call for island-hopping any way you can!
-Head over to the Sailing School at Raven’s Porth and head out on an excursion to the nearby uninhabited islets.
-Such a special way to explore the archipelago.
+Head over to the Sailing School at Raven’s Porth and head out on your own Swallows & Amazons adventure to the nearby uninhabited islands.

 …or get in it!